 The National Center for Complementary and Integrative Health, a center within the National Institutes of Health, increasing evidence demonstrates that integrative therapies such as acupuncture, massage, yoga, and mindfulness-based stress reduction can decrease pain intensity, improve function, and promote better coping with chronic pain.

 Acupuncture has been demonstrated to enhance endogenous opiates, such as dynorphin, endorphin, enkephalin, and release corticosteroids, relieving pain and enhancing the healing process.

 Mindfulness-based stress reduction works by making yourself aware of your own body, and environment.
 It works through breathing and meditation.
-There is still need for more evidence for exact mechanism and its effects at cellular level.
+There is still a need for more evidence for the exact mechanism and its effects at the cellular level.